Metaphorme/ezcheck/README.md

 # ezcheck

-ezcheck is an ergonomic, standard-output command-line tool for calculating, comparing, and verifying the hashes of strings and files.
+ezcheck(easy check) is an ergonomic, standard-output command-line tool for calculating, comparing, and verifying the hashes of strings and files.

 ezcheck supports a lot of hash algorithm: MD2(Unsafe), MD4(Unsafe), MD5(Unsafe), SHA1(Unsafe), SHA224, SHA256, SHA384, SHA512.
 Although many of the hash algorithms are proven to be insecure, ezcheck still provides them for maximum compatibility, but it does not recommend users continue to use them.